clearing the air on kennel cough

 There are many causative agents in the kennel cough complex.
 Bacteria, like Bordetella bronchiseptica, and viruses, like parainfluenza and adenovirus, are most often to blame.
 Kennel cough is transmitted in respiratory secretions, so all of that coughing spreads the organisms quite well.

 Usually, cases of kennel cough are mild.
 So mild, in fact, that many veterinarians don’t even prescribe antibiotics for it.
 Occasionally, when the cough is so bad that it interferes with your dog’s eating or sleeping (or your sleeping!), cough suppressants are recommended.
 The symptoms generally subside on their own in a week or two.

 Sadly, however, sometimes kennel cough can be quite serious.
 In dogs with compromised immune systems and young puppies, kennel cough can turn into life-threatening pneumonia.
 These unfortunate animals will need to be hospitalized for treatment with antibiotics, nebulization, and fluids.
 Despite veterinarians’ best efforts, we do sometimes lose severely affected patients.

 Vaccines against kennel cough are available and are universally recommended for dogs who go to a groomer or kennel.
 Though no vaccine is 100% effective, the Bordetella, parainfluenza and infectious canine adenovirus vaccines go a long way in both minimizing the occurrence of disease and the severity of clinical signs if contracted.
-An injectable vaccine and an intranasal vaccine are available, and your vet probably has a preference.
 Just be sure to get your pet vaccinated at least five days prior to his stay for maximum efficacy.